Welcome to Backpack for teachers!

 Choosing a format

-Each format, except canvas, allows you to group posts by sections.
-Sections are especially useful on the wall format, where the sections form vertical columns that are great for organization.
+Each format, except Canvas, allows you to group posts by Sections.
+Sections are especially useful on the Wall format, where the Sections form vertical columns that are great for organization.

 Posting on a padlet

-Post text and files: A padlet is a visual board that allows you to share and organize thoughts.
+Post text and files: A padlet is a visual space that allows you to share and organize thoughts.
 In addition to text, you can post any kind of media file on a padlet, and it will always be available in a beautiful and usable format.

-Author and timestamp, comments, and reactions
+Author and timestamp and Post fields

-Author and timestamp: If you toggle on author and timestamp, the name of the person who contributes to a padlet will be displayed above their post.
-This is also known as post attribution.
+Author and timestamp: If you click Show next to 'Author and timestamp,' the name of the person who contributes to a board will be displayed above their post.
+This is also known as 'post attribution.'
 The timestamp of their post will also appear.
 This is only useful if contributors are logged into accounts.
-If this setting is on and someone who is not logged in contributes, their post will be anonymous.
+If this setting is enabled and someone who is not logged in contributes, their post will be anonymous.

 Content moderation